ericposas/ecolab-cms/README.md

 ##TODO
   - code() submit route doesn't work directly; code reset working when we pass it to the login function, strange.
-  - add user auth check in every route in the end-user application
   - Create Edit mode for all module types